hyperledger-archives/fabric/docs/API/AttributesUsage.md

 ## Enabling attributes encryption*

-In order to make use of attributes encryption the following property has to be set in membersrvc.yaml file:
+In order to make use of attributes encryption the following property has to be set in the membersrvc.yaml file:

 - tca.attribute-encryption.enabled = true